 Overview

-CDP React components provide pre-built, customizable UI elements for common wallet and authentication flows, built on top of the CDP Embedded Wallets SDK.
+CDP React components provide pre-built, customizable UI elements for common self-custodial wallet and authentication flows, built on top of the CDP Embedded Wallets SDK.
 This guide will help you get started with @coinbase/cdp-react components in your application.

 Check out the CDP Web SDK reference for comprehensive method signatures, types, and examples.